Use the prompt library

 * [Import](#import-add-entries-to-the-prompt-library): Import previously exported prompts to your library.

-* [Send to](#send-prompt-to-the-openai-api-or-local-llm-tabs): Send a prompt directly to the `OpenAI API` or `Local LLM` tab.
+* [Send to](#send-a-prompt-to-the-current-settings): Send a prompt to the current settings.

 ## Add a prompt to the library